 Analysis and control of weapon bays modelled by a 3D cavity with L/D=5 and W/D=1 are presented.
 All computations with a free-stream Mach of 0.85 and a Reynolds number of 6.783 million using the PMB code developed by University of Glasgow.
 Analysis of clean weapon bays are first presented where results from URANS, LES and DES are compared.
-The effect of a store on the cavity flow-field is then illustrated and the paper is concluded by demonstrating the effectiveness of passive control methods to alleviate the high noise levels and frequencies generated in the 2D, L/D=5 clean weapon bay.
+Control of clean weapon bays is then demonstrated using passive control methods and the paper is concluded with an illustration of the preliminary results obtained with a store housed inside the cavity.

 Analysis of unsteady pressure measurements with experiment revealed that both DES and LES consistently gave better agreement than URANS in terms of both frequency content, phase and noise levels for both the doors-on and doors-off configurations.
 Menter's Baseline $k - \omega$ model was also run for this 3D cavity with and without doors but had difficulty in capturing most of the higher (and in some cases, some of the lower) frequencies in both cases.
-For the doors-off case, Menter's Baseline $k - \omega$ model still predicted a 'W'-shaped SPL curve as it did for the doors-on case unlike LES and DES, which correctly predicted the shape of the SPL curve.
+For the doors-off case, Menter's Baseline $k - \omega$ model still predicted a 'W'-shaped SPL curve as it did for the doors-on case unlike LES and DES, which correctly predicted the 'tick'-shape.
 Flow-field visualisation for the doors-off cavity with Menter's Baseline $k - \omega$ model and DES revealed that DES predicted a breakdown of the shear layer while Menter's baseline $k - \omega$ model consistently illustrated a coherent shear layer that spanned the cavity.
 It was concluded that URANS had difficulty in accounting for the larger transport and/or diffusion of energy and momentum present in the doors-off case.